Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion: Introduction

 Since the beginning of X-ray observations, hundreds of X-ray binaries (XRBs) have been discovered, representing a unique laboratory for testing the behaviour of matter under extreme conditions, such as a~strong gravitational field, very high temperatures, and a~strong magnetic field.
 The material flowing from a companion forms an accretion disc around the compact object, which we can model using various analytic and numerical techniques and compare the models with the observed properties of XRBs.

 XRBs containing a black hole (BH) undergo irregular cycles of a faint quiescent state and luminous outbursts, during which radio emission from a jet is often observed.
 Thus, these systems are referred to as microquasars \citep{1992Natur.358..215M}.
 During these outbursts, the systems follow a clear transition path from hard to soft spectral states, going through an intermediate state in between \citep{2011soria}.
-The observed spectral and timing properties of the three states are very different, and it is expected that the accretion discs around the BH vary significantly between these states \citep{Done2007}.
+State transitions are driven by changes in the mass accretion rate, which alter the disc structure and consequently the observed spectral and timing properties.

+The spectral states during an outburst are well-defined: in the hard state, the hard X-ray luminosity is high and the spectrum is power-law dominated; in the soft state, the soft X-ray luminosity is high and the spectrum is thermal.
+The hard state is most often modelled by an optically thin inner disc transitioning into a standard thin disc at larger radii.
+The soft state is commonly envisioned as a standard Keplerian disc extending to the innermost stable circular orbit (ISCO) and radiating a multi-blackbody spectrum \citep{Done2007}.

 Although the observable properties of XRBs during outbursts are determined by the state of the accretion disc, a comprehensive disc model that explains the observed behaviour self-consistently has not yet been proposed \citep{2004MNRAS.347..885G}.
-The thin disc model \citep{Shakura1973, Novikow1973}, most commonly used to fit the observed data, is unstable when the radiation pressure dominates, as shown analytically \citep{thermal76,viscous74,Piran1978}, and confirmed in numerical simulations \citep{2013ApJ...778...65J,Mishra2019,2023ApJ...945...57H}.
+The thin disc model \citep{Shakura1973, Novikov1973}, most commonly used to fit the observed data, is unstable when the radiation pressure dominates, as shown analytically \citep{thermal76,viscous74,Piran1978}, and confirmed in numerical simulations \citep{2013ApJ...778...65J,Mishra2019,2023ApJ...945...57H}.
 However, in analytic and numerical modelling, the magnetic field was suggested and confirmed to be the most probable stabilising mechanism in the disc \citep[e.g.,][]{1995ApJ...445L..43M,2007MNRAS.375.1070B,Oda2009,2013MNRAS.434.2262Z,Sadowski2016,2020MNRAS.492.1855M,2022ApJ...939...31M,2023ApJ...954..150H,2024ApJ...966...47L,2025ApJ...995...26Z}.
 See also the review by \citet{2025arXiv250504402B} and references therein.

 Another discrepancy between the observations and the thin disc model emerged just recently, with the polarimetric observations of XRBs using the Imaging X-ray Polarimetry Explorer \citep[IXPE, ][]{2022JATIS...8b6002W}.
 For example, observations of \texttt{4U 1630–47} in the soft state showed that current accretion disc models do not explain the high polarisation degree, despite providing a good spectral fit \citep{2024ApJ...964...77R}.